Investment Banking Interview Questions and Answers: The Definitive Guide

 I’ve already listed the main question variations above.

-For sample answers, here are a few examples of how you can answer this question like a pro, taken from our article on how to tell your story in interviews:
+For sample answers, here are a few examples of how you can answer this question like a pro, taken from our article on how to answer the “Walk me through your resume” question:

 - Engineer or Technical Major to IB (Word)